Gene Hoglan: Career

 In 2005, Hoglan stood in for Lopez for the majority of the Sounds of the Underground tour when Lopez began having more panic attacks.
 Hoglan played double duty by playing a set with Strapping Young Lad then performing with Opeth later in the evening.
 It was later announced Lopez had a rare blood disorder and was seeking treatment.
 Hoglan also appeared in Opeth's music video "The Grand Conjuration" as they filmed it on the tour while in Los Angeles, California.

 Other bands have also recruited Hoglan as a session drummer.
 He has recorded albums with the Norwegian black metal band Old Man's Child and the Danish death metal band Daemon.
 Additionally he has done production and engineering work for other albums and demos.
 Hoglan also was recruited by Vancouver thrash metal band The Almighty Punchdrunk, and appeared as a band member for their only album to date, Music for Them Asses, released in 2001.

 Hoglan is working with Dethklok, the band from the animated TV show Metalocalypse.
 The show was co-created by stand-up comedian/actor/musician Brendon Small, who also composes or performs all of the music.
 Hoglan features in Dethklok's debut album, The Dethalbum, which was released on September 25, 2007.
 He toured with Brendon Small and the live band during the summer of 2008.
 Besides working with Dethklok, Hoglan is also a guest star by voicing a health inspector in one episode of the series.
 He later performed on Dethalbum II, the sequel album released on September 29, 2009, and again toured with Dethklok.
 The two later collaborated to make Brendon Small's Galaktikon using extra studio time from the Dethklok studio sessions.

 Hoglan filled in as the drummer for Unearth when their then drummer, Mike Justian, quit while on tour.
-He has also joined the metal band Pitch Black Forecast, with Mushroomhead singer Jason Popson, as the band's permanent drummer.
+He has also joined the metal band Pitch Black Forecast, with former Mushroomhead singer Jason Popson, as the band's permanent drummer.
 Even more recently, Hoglan was announced as the drummer for the reunited Bay Area Thrash metal band Forbidden's reunion tour, replacing original drummer Paul Bostaph.

 Hoglan played drums on Zimmers Hole's third studio album When You Were Shouting at the Devil...We Were in League With Satan in 2008.